Study Mechanical Engineering in Germany

 If you are undertaking a German-taught degree you will need to prove you have sufficient German language skills and may need to undertake a language course first.

-Most mechanical engineering degrees do not have restricted admissions (such as aptitude tests), which means they are easier to be accepted onto than some more in-demand degrees, although you’ll need to prove you have a passion for the subject.
+Most mechanical engineering programs do not have restricted admissions (such as aptitude tests), which means they are easier to be accepted onto than some more in-demand degrees, although you’ll need to prove you have a passion for the subject.
 Below is a list of engineering universities in Germany to consider.

+Let us have a look at some of the best universities for mechanical engineering in Germany.
 Find out more about these university programs on our Bachelor's and Master's Degrees in Germany pages.